Ruth Shalit Barrett sues Atlantic for $1 million over retraction of viral article, allegations of inaccuracies

 She said that the Atlantic had done essentially the same thing when its editors allegedly altered a lacrosse coach’s quote — typically a malpractice in journalism — to reference “multiple high-end players” instead of “my own captain.”
 The change was “a legal request to make him less identifiable,” a fact-checker told Barrett, according to the lawsuit.

 Barrett’s charge that the Atlantic changed a quote drew attention in journalism circles, though some noted that it fell flat considering Barrett’s past.
-“This would be pretty damning for the Atlantic if it were coming from someone without a long history of making [expletive] up,” the journalist Tom Scocca wrote on Twitter.
+“This would be pretty damning for the Atlantic if it were coming from someone without a long history of making s--- up,” the journalist Tom Scocca wrote on Twitter.

 Anna Bross, a spokeswoman for the Atlantic, said in a statement: “We stand by our full retraction and editor’s note from November 2020.
 We completely reject the allegations and believe the suit is meritless, will be filing a motion to dismiss, and are confident we will ultimately prevail.”